christofmuc/JammerNetz/README.md

 ## Contributing

 All pull requests and issues welcome, I will try to get back to you as soon as I can.
 Due to the dual licensing please be aware that I will need to request transfer of copyright on accepting a PR.

+## Special thanks

+Special thanks go to our contributors, namely Viktor for providing the build for macOS.

 ## About the author